FerranAgulloLopez/vLLMBatchingMemoryGap/README.md

 - The structure of the modified repository
 - The required steps for setting up the environment
 - The required steps to run the experiments
-- Guidance on how to interpret and utilize the experiment outcomes

 ### Code changes
 This repository includes modifications only to the benchmarking components of the serving system.
 The core server part remains unchanged.
 We work in two benchmark modes following the available code in the vLLM respository, each located in a separate directory: